eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 Ceylon's conventional-looking syntax hides a powerful type system that is able to express things that other static type systems simply can't.
 All types in Ceylon can, at least in principle, be expressed within the type system itself.
 There are no primitive types, arrays, or anything similar.
+Even `Null` is a class.

 The type system is based on analysis of "best" or *principal* types.
 For every expression, a unique, most specific type may be determined, without